dkern/js.colorGradient/README.md

 ---

 ## About
 This small javascript library calculates a gradient of multiple colors.
 The result and whole gradient can be accessed via percentage.
-The gradient will only be calculated one to save execution time.
+The gradient will only be calculated once to save execution time.

 ## Basic Usage
 1.)
 Include library: